Search

 Invar 36 Success

 One of our customers came to us specifically wanting to use INVAR 36 for a component requiring the near constant dimensions and long-term dimensional stability this alloy is known for.
-Due to confidentially agreements, we cannot name the customer but what we can tell you, is that like with many other projects, Signicast engineers rose to the challenge to not only cast Invar 36 successfully but completely exceeded the customers’ expectations—all while saving them money.
-Because after all, isn’t that the end goal?
-Create a quality component at the lowest total cost.
+Signicast engineers rose to the challenge to not only cast Invar 36 successfully but completely exceeded the customers' expectations—all while saving them money.

 Why did our customer need Invar 36?
 The slightest change in dimension or shape of their component could alter their end product—even though they were already in a temperature controlled room.
 A few degrees could alter the function of the part.
 They knew they needed to work with a material like Invar 36 but machining it from solid became costly.